-A maximum of 120 participants can be accepted on a first come first served base.
+A maximum of 130 participants can be accepted on a first come, first served basis.

-The Organising Committee's primary responsibilities are all on-site arrangements and logistics before, during and after the seminar.
+The Organising Committee's primary responsibilities are to manage all on-site arrangements and logistics before, during and after the seminar.

-The role of the Scientific Committee is to finalise the scientific program schedule, review and select oral abstract presentations.
+The role of the Scientific Committee is to finalise the scientific programme schedule, review and select oral abstract presentations.